mpokrass/Personality-notes/psych-356.md

     - all the previous are vulnerable
     - being arrogant and not modest doesn't make sense
     - but everybody hates people who are arrogant
-    - disagreable people don't mind
+    - disagreeable people don't mind
     - positive self-ideal activated the approach system

-If you are diasagreeable, most of your goals/tasks in life will be difficult.
+If you are disagreeable, most of your goals/tasks in life will be difficult.

 #### Unconscientiousness